-The further north we got, the more excited we became about the prospect of being in Alaska again.
-And then at some point it occurred to us–why don’t we stay?
-I mean, we’d be there already, and getting there is half the battle.
-And then, on the fourth day of the Alcan, when we crossed the border from the Yukon into the United States, it hit us both hard—we were back in Alaska, and, quite unexpectedly, we decided to stay!
-We didn’t start our road trip with the intention of moving to Alaska, but in hindsight it’s not surprising at all.
+The further north we got, the more excited we became at the prospect of being in Alaska again.
+And when we crossed the border from the Yukon into the United States, it hit us both hard—we were back in Alaska.
+At some point it occurred to us—why don’t we just stay?
+We didn’t start our road trip with the intention of moving back to Alaska, but in hindsight it’s not surprising at all.

 We’ve already put the plan into motion.
-I’ve accepted a job as speech pathologist in Seward, population 2500–oh my, that’s small!
-I’ll be one of the few speech pathologists in town, and I’ll be covering the outpatient clinic, the nursing home, and the hospital (all eight beds!).
-It will be fast-paced, challenging, and fun, and I’m very excited at the chance to both have a new work experience.
-Dale will be exploring the opportunities that Alaska affords.
+I’ve accepted a job as speech pathologist in Seward, population 2500.
+I’ll be one of the few speech pathologists in town, covering the outpatient clinic, the nursing home, and the hospital (all six beds!).
+It will be fast-paced, challenging, and fun, and I’m very excited at the chance to have a new work experience.

-So we’re finally finishing what we started long ago.
-We often wonder where we would be now if Dale had taken that job in Fairbanks.
+So we’re finally finishing what we started.
+We’ve often wondered where we would be now if Dale had taken that job in Fairbanks.
 Would we still be in Alaska?
-Who knows, but we’re here now, gifted with the opportunity to explore a place that captured our hearts 22 years ago.
+Who knows.
+But we’re headed back, gifted with the opportunity to explore a place that captured our hearts 22 years ago.

 Note: If you haven’t figured it out already, most of the photos in this post were taken in the 1980’s and 90’s, so excuse the blurriness!